 Hurricane Irma Tortola Update

-Sept.12, 2017: In early September 2017, Hurricane Irma struck Tortola causing a large amount of structural damage to not only this island, but many other islands that make up the BVIs.
-At the time of this update, I know that many of the attractions and properties listed here have been heavily damaged.
-Tortola will rebuild, and I plan to follow this process closely.
-At this time, however, the full extent of the damage and the timeframe for restoration is unknown.
-As the properties and attractions reopen, I will update this guide accordingly (this guide is currently inaccurate).
+Update Dec.
+2019: In early September 2017, Hurricane Irma struck Tortola causing a large amount of structural damage to not only this island, but many other islands that make up the BVIs.
+Tortola has been rebuilding and as it does so, I try to keep this post up-to-date.
 Tortola is a beautiful island and I will be visiting again, helping to contribute to their all important tourism economy.

 1. Cane Garden Bay – Family Friendly Beach Tortola (map)

 Tortola has lovely beaches, but some of them have a significant amount of surf.
 A local mother (thank you Lucilla) directed me to the best child-friendly beach on the island.
 Not only did it have very gentle waves but it also had quite a number of restaurants and even a homemade ice cream stand.
 See TripAdvisor reviews for Cane Garden Bay.

 Note: Keep an eye on the cruise ship schedule as apparently this beach gets packed when a ship is in town.

 Hop on the ferry, and spend a day on beautiful Jost Van Dyke Island.
 New Horizon Ferry service runs 5 times a day from the West End (see schedule).
 The fare is $30 round trip per adult with reduced fares for children.
 Once on the island, grab a group cab to the stunning White Bay for $2.50 per person (or if you are a glutton for punishment, climb the hill for free).